-- The annual spending appropriation is performed in February, based on the units held the preceding December, to determine the spending appropriation for the following academic year starting June 1. - The timing coincides with the preparation of the annual University operating budget and individual student financial aid packages. - The annual endowment spending appropriation is based on a hybrid calculation, determined by the sum of the following:
+• The annual spending appropriation is performed in February, based on the units held the preceding December, to determine the spending appropriation for the following academic year starting June 1.

+• The timing coincides with the preparation of the annual University operating budget and individual student financial aid packages.

+• The annual endowment spending appropriation is based on a hybrid calculation, determined by the sum of the following:

-- Measure Weighting Calculation Value of pooled 30% Simple average of the fair market value of the pooled endowment, endowment assets measured for the past 12 quarters, multiplied by a spending rate of between 4% and 5%.
-The spending rate is approved each year by the Board of Trustees, and for fiscal year 2021/22 the rate is 4.50% Impact of Inflation 70% Prior year endowment spending appropriation amount multiplied by the inflation factor published by the Higher Education Price Index (HEPI) for the Pacific region.
-For fiscal year 2021/22, the 2020 HEPI Pacific region inflation rate was 1.9%.
+Measure Weighting Calculation Value of pooled endowment assets 30% Simple average of the fair market value of the pooled endowment, measured for the past 12 quarters, multiplied by a spending rate of between 4% and 5%.
+The spending rate is approved each year by the Board of Trustees, and for fiscal year 2022/23 the rate is 4.5% Impact of Inflation 70% Prior year endowment spending appropriation amount multiplied by the inflation factor published by the Higher Education Price Index (HEPI).
+For fiscal year 2022/23, the 2021 HEPI rate was 2.7%.